zf4223v1ms7/nexus-sdk/docs/CLI.md

 The `--inspect` argument automatically triggers `nexus dag inspect-execution` upon submitting the execution transaction.

+{% hint style="info" %}
-> This command requires that a wallet is connected to the CLI..
+This command requires that a wallet is connected to the CLI...
+{% endhint %}

 ---